vinaya-class/vinaya-class.github.io/src/15-arguments-2.md

 There is no offence in not informing the community, if one's motivation is not to hide the offence, but for example waiting to inform the abbot first.

+_Offences committed together:_ when two or more bhikkhus have committed the same offence on the same occasion, they should confess it to another bhikkhu, to avoid motivations of concealing the offence.

+The same offence, committed at different occasions, may be confessed together, but it is common to confess it separately in any case.

 ## Pc 65, Ordaining someone less than 20 years old

-A person's age here is counted from the time he had become a fetus in her mother's womb (add six months to the date of birth).
+A person's age here is counted from the time he had become a fetus in her mother's womb (subtracting six months to the date of birth: 19.5 years old legally, 20 years old since conception).

+Having been ordained younger, invalidates the ordination.

 ## Pc 68, Not relinquishing an evil view